Babalion/NumericalMethodsInStatisticalPhysics/readme.md

 The lecture was held by Markus Quandt and Giuseppe Burgio in summer term 2020 at University of Tübingen.

 The used language for simulations is C++20.
 The IDE is CLion.
+The used build-system is Debian Buster.
+It should also work on other platforms with small modifications in CMakeLists.txt.

 ## Installation requirements